Hannestly/ImageRepo/README.md

 - Tensorflow

 ## Instructions to run
+Following project was created with Django.
+Following steps assumes you have Python 3 installed.
 1. Install dependencies by running the following command in the cloned repository
 ```pip install -r requirements.txt```
 2. Run the Django server using the following command